rohanrav/Questrade-Portfolio-Viewer/readme.md

 If you tried out the project and liked it or have some feedback for me feel free shoot me an email here: [Email Rohan Ravindran](mailto:r8ravind@uwaterloo.ca?subject=Questrade%20Portfolio%20Viewer)

+## How it was built

+This project was built using React + Redux on the frontend, and Node + MongoDB + Express on the backend.

+- Used the OAuth2 Standard for user authentication.
+Implemented custom express middleware to preemptively fetch new access tokens upon expiry
+- For security purposes AES Encryption, Passport.js, and Cookie-Session were used to maintain a user's session securely
+- Used MongoDB along with Mongoose to store user data
+- Utilized a client side proxy along with Axios to forward appropriate requests between the frontend and backend
+- Redux + Redux Thunk were used when writing action creators and reducers to fetch data from the backend and update the client side Redux Store
+- Utilized the Nivo Rocks graphing library to create interactive graphs
+- Utilized a mix of both functional and class based components along with component hooks and lifecycle methods
+- Utilized Web Sockets on the client side to fetch real-time pricing and orders data
+- Used Semantic-UI along with custom CSS and CSS Media Queries to style the site and create responsive behaviour

 ## Screenshots

 #### Accounts Page